smartcontractkit/documentation/docs/chainlink-keepers/keepers-release-notes.md

 ## 2022-06-29 - Keepers on Fantom

-Chainlink Keepers is live on the Fantom Network, [Mainnet](https://keepers.chain.link/fantom) and [Testnet](https://keepers.chain.link/fantom-testnet).
+Chainlink Keepers is live on the Fantom Network, [Mainnet](https://automation.chain.link/fantom) and [Testnet](https://automation.chain.link/fantom-testnet).

 ## 2022-06-09 - Keepers on Avalanche

-Chainlink Keepers is live on the Avalanche Network, [Mainnet](https://keepers.chain.link/avalanche) and [Testnet](https://keepers.chain.link/fuji).
+Chainlink Keepers is live on the Avalanche Network, [Mainnet](https://automation.chain.link/avalanche) and [Testnet](https://automation.chain.link/fuji).

 ## 2022-03-01 - Keepers on Ethereum Rinkeby

-Chainlink Keepers is live on [Ethereum Rinkeby](https://keepers.chain.link/rinkeby).
+Chainlink Keepers is live on [Ethereum Rinkeby](https://automation.chain.link/rinkeby).

 ## 2021-11-18 - Keepers on Binance Smart Chain and Polygon

-Chainlink Keepers is live on the both Binance Smart Chain [Mainnet](https://keepers.chain.link/bsc) and [Testnet](https://keepers.chain.link/chapel), and Polygon [Mainnet](https://keepers.chain.link/polygon) and [Testnet](https://keepers.chain.link/mumbai).
+Chainlink Keepers is live on the both Binance Smart Chain [Mainnet](https://automation.chain.link/bsc) and [Testnet](https://automation.chain.link/chapel), and Polygon [Mainnet](https://automation.chain.link/polygon) and [Testnet](https://automation.chain.link/mumbai).

 ## 2021-08-05 - Keepers v1.1 launch on Ethereum

-Chainlink Keepers officially launched on [Ethereum Mainnet](https://keepers.chain.link/mainnet) and [Ethereum Kovan](https://keepers.chain.link/kovan).
+Chainlink Keepers officially launched on [Ethereum Mainnet](https://automation.chain.link/mainnet) and [Ethereum Kovan](https://automation.chain.link/kovan).

 ## Questions

-If you have questions, read the [Keepers Frequently Asked Questions](../faqs/) page.
+If you have questions, read the [Chainlink Automation Frequently Asked Questions](../faqs/) page.
 You can also ask questions in the [#keepers channel](https://discord.com/channels/592041321326182401/821350860302581771) in our [Discord server](https://discord.gg/qj9qarT), or [contact us](https://forms.gle/WadxnzzjHPtta5Zd9) for assistance with registration.